 Toyota Prius Hybrid Inverter/IPM Defect

-Several weeks later, Toyota admitted that the defect was still causing Priuses to suddenly decelerate or stall while being driven and, in October 2018, Toyota announced it was conducting a second safety recall of the same 800,000 Prius and Prius v hybrids it had recalled several years earlier.
-Rather than replacing the defective components with non-defective ones, however, Toyota argued that the problem was actually caused by the software it had installed during the previous recalls and, therefore, that it could be solved by another software update.
+Accordingly, in October 2018 Toyota announced that it was conducting a second safety recall of the same 800,000 Prius and Prius v hybrids it had recalled several years earlier.
+Rather than replacing the defective components with non-defective ones, Toyota justified its decision to update the onboard software again by claiming that the software it had installed during the previous recalls was the actual cause of the problem and, therefore, that another software update was the solution.

-There were two basic problems with Toyota's position on the matter.
+There were three basic problems with Toyota's representations.

-First, the safety risk was not created by software; it was caused by defective hardware -- namely, the Intelligent Power Module (IPM) that is part of the hybrid inverter generated too much voltage -- so the safety defect cannot be eliminated by modifying the software.
+First, the safety risk was not created by software; it was caused by defective hardware -- namely, the Intelligent Power Module (IPM) that is part of the hybrid inverter, which generate so much voltage that the transistors in the IPM malfunction and fail -- so the safety defect cannot be eliminated by modifying the software.

-Plaintiffs demanded answers to the questions this issue raised, and they received them a few months later -- only not in response to the formal discovery Plaintiffs had propounded.
-Instead, Toyota announced that it will conduct yet another safety recall n August 2020, which will include each of the later model-year vehicles that Toyota manufactured since January 2014.
-Specifically, on June 24, 2020, Toyota issued a press release in which it stated that it "is conducting a safety recall involving certain 2013-2015 Model Year Prius and 2014 – 2017 Model Year Prius v in the United States.
+Plaintiffs demanded an explanation for this inconsistency, and they received one a few months later -- but not in response to the formal discovery Plaintiffs had propounded.
+Instead, Toyota announced that it was recalling each of the later model-year vehicles it excluded from the 2018 recall.
+As Toyota explained in a press release on June 24, 2020, it "is conducting a safety recall involving certain 2013-2015 Model Year Prius and 2014–2017 Model Year Prius v in the United States.
 Approximately 267,000 vehicles are involved in this recall."

 Alternatively, Plaintiffs will seek an award of compensatory damages in amounts equal to the cost of replacing the defective inverters, as well as an award of punitive damages in an amount sufficient to deter Toyota from engaging in similar conduct in the future.
 To determine the sufficiency of the punitive-damage award, Plaintiffs will ask the Court to consider (a) that Toyota had been charged with federal crimes for misrepresenting and concealing material facts pertaining to the existence of a safety defect in 22 million Toyota- and Lexus-brand vehicles, which created the risk of suddenly and unexpectedly acceleration and the injury and/or death of persons in and around the vehicle when the defect became manifest; (b) that Toyota avoided responsibility for those crimes by entering into a deferred-prosecution agreement with the U.S. Attorney for the Southern District of New York; and (c) that Toyota was subject to that agreement at the time Toyota was engaging in the active concealment of the nature and scope of the IPM defect and what was actually necessary to eliminate it.